Venezuela crisis: What happened?

 What's the government doing?

-Many who blame Maduro for the crisis took to the streets after the administration barred opposition leader Henrique Capriles from running for any political office for 15 years.
-The Supreme Court dissolved parliament, transferring legislative powers to itself.
+The Supreme Court dissolved parliament in March, transferring legislative powers to itself.
 That left the two remaining branches of government controlled by Maduro's ruling United Socialist Party.
 The opposition said it was a coup.
-The court's decision was reversed, but protests had already erupted against Maduro.
+The court reversed its decision shortly afterward, but protests had already erupted against Maduro.
+The newly elected body to be decided on Sunday would rewrite the 1999 constitution, the cornerstone of Chavez's "Bolivarian Revolution," which ended presidential term limits and allowed for indefinite re-elections.

+The government's interior and justice ministry has banned all protests, starting Friday, saying those who "organize, support, or instigate activities that disturb the holding and functioning of the electoral process" face 5 to 10 years in prison.

+The opposition organized a two-day general strike in defiance of the vote.

 What's it like to live like this?